 The HR Department shall be responsible for processing of all necessary documentations for accident and health insurance claims and payment for medical obligations, if applicable.

-An listing and monitoring of all safety equipment including medicines and safety supplies shall be prepared and maintained by the Designated Safety Officer of the work place.
+A listing and monitoring of all safety equipment including medicines and safety supplies shall be prepared and maintained by the Designated Safety Officer of the work place.
 A copy thereof shall be furnished to the concerned department upon request.

 All forms shall be duly filled-out as to details, signed by the signatories and any alterations thereof should be duly countersigned.